arindal1/yolov5-onnx-object-recognition/misc/README.md

 # Miscellaneous Contributions

-**This `misc/` directory is meant for people don't have very little to no knowledge about the main project but still want to make meaningful contributions for Hacktober 2023.**
+**This `misc/` directory is meant for people have very little to no knowledge about the main project but still want to make meaningful contributions for Hacktober 2023.**

 **Navigate to the directory you want to contribute to, `webdev`, `programs`, etc. and add your projects, your individual README.md to that project, or make contibutions to someone else's projects and programs.**